tsunaminoai/nix-flake-final/README.md

 - [ ] Pre-flight VM testing
 - [ ] Convert a majority of user configuration into a module
 - [ ] Remove all secrets and make this repo public
+- [ ] Move to numtide/devshell
+- [ ] Remove the old reference material